odukjung/Auto-Food-Upgrade/README.md

 - food              #enable/disable
 - food add          #add current zone to script
 - food remove       #remove current zone from script
+- food cri          #set food to Spicy Fish Buffet if use again change it to Fish Steak
+- food pow          #set food to Hot Fish Buffet if use again change it to Fish Fritters
 - food scri         #set food to Fish Steak
 - food spow         #set food to Fish Fritters
 - food bcri         #set food to Spicy Fish Buffet